Search String

 Lankhor of France released Vroom for the Atari ST in 1991.
 Atari ST Vroom features four game modes, six circuits, manual and automatic transmission and mouse or joystick control.
 Moreover, Atari ST Vroom features serial link and modem link for head-to-head racing.

-Vroom is technically impressive not just for its framerate, but also for its draw-distance, its tight controls and the linework of its tracks and number of roadside objects that generate a great sense of speed.
+Vroom is technically impressive not just for its framerate, but also for its tight controls, its track draw-distance and the linework of its tracks and the number of trackside objects that generate a great sense of speed.
 In 1991 no racing game on Western home computers matched Vroom's sense of speed, not even Lotus 2.
+And no racing game matched Vroom's track draw distance.
 In addition, rear-view mirrors are rendered and there can be up to six cars on-screen simultaneously.
 Vroom tracks are undulating and their width varies from single-lane to triple-lane; there are also pitstops for tyre changes and fuel fill-ups.
-Atari ST Vroom feautres sampled sound and a 320x132 render-field.
+Atari ST Vroom features sampled sound and a 320x132 render-field.

 Being that it is, in essence, an arcade-style F1 racer, Vroom lacks the simulation mechanics of Formula One Grand Prix of 1991.